-Blue cave tour from Split offers all that and then some, including, of course, a visit to experience the magical natural phenomenon of the famous Blue Cave on Bisevo Island.
+The Blue cave tour from Split offers all that and then some, including, of course, a visit to experience the magical natural phenomenon of the famous Blue Cave on Bisevo Island.

-Experience the remarkable phenomenon of the Blue Cave, swim in the enticing waters of the Blue Lagoon with its shades of dazzling turquoise and sapphire constantly changing due to the movement of the sun above, explore charming villages and Hvar's old town which dates back thousands of years, once providing shelter to ancient Greeks and Romans.
+Experience the remarkable phenomenon of the Blue Cave, swim in the enticing waters of the Blue Lagoon with its shades of dazzling turquoise and sapphire constantly changing due to the movement of the sun above, and explore charming villages and Hvar's old town which dates back thousands of years, once providing shelter to ancient Greeks and Romans.

-Swim and snorkel through some of the most crystal-clear seas, relax and play on some of Dalmatia's most idyllic beaches and feast on mouth-watering local food and wine.
+Swim and snorkel through some of the most crystal-clear seas, relax and play on some of Dalmatia's most idyllic beaches, and feast on mouth-watering local food and wine.

-Our highly-rated Blue Cave tour from Split offer a comfortable ride bringing small groups for a more authentic experience in brand new speedboats.
+Our highly-rated Blue Cave tour from Split offers a comfortable ride bringing small groups for a more authentic experience in brand new speedboats.
 Each boat is fully equipped with all the necessary safety equipment for every individual passenger.